Urado/CherryPlayList/FULL_DOCUMENTATION.md

 - Uses local state for form inputs (`localTrackItemSizePreset`, `localHourDividerInterval`, `localShowHourDividers`)
 - Syncs with `settingsStore` on modal open
-- Saves to `settingsStore` on "Сохранить" button click
+- Saves to `settingsStore` on "Save" button click
-- Cancels changes on "Отмена" button click
+- Cancels changes on "Cancel" button click

 **Note**: Export settings have been moved to `ExportModal` component.